-The Annual Meeting of Stockholders of eHealth, Inc., a Delaware corporation, will be held at the Garden Court Hotel, located at 520 Cowper Street, Palo Alto, California 94301, on Thursday, June 13, 2013 at 8:30 a.m.
+The Annual Meeting of Stockholders of eHealth, Inc., a Delaware corporation, will be held at the Garden Court Hotel, located at 520 Cowper Street, Palo Alto, California 94301, on Thursday, June 16, 2016 at 8:30 a.m.
 Pacific Daylight Time for the following purposes:

-- 1. To elect two (2) Class I directors, Scott N. Flanders and Michael D. Goldberg, to serve for terms of three years and until their respective successors are duly elected and qualified, subject to earlier resignation or removal; - 2.
-To ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2013; - 3.
-To hold a non-binding, advisory vote to approve the compensation of our Named Executive Officers; and - 4.
+- 1. To elect two (2) Class I directors (Scott N. Flanders and Michael D. Goldberg) to serve for terms of three years and until their respective successors are duly elected and qualified, subject to earlier resignation or removal; - 2.
+To ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2016; - 3.
+To vote to approve, on an advisory basis, the compensation of our Named Executive Officers; and - 4.
 To transact such other business as may properly come before the Annual Meeting or at any postponement or adjournment of the Annual Meeting.